 You will also pay your filing and attorney fees at this time.
 After your case is filed, you are officially protected from your creditors!

 After your case is filed, you need to complete a second online course.
 This is a financial management course that gives you helpful tips regarding budgeting, saving, and maintaining good credit.

 This course must be completed in order to receive a discharge at the end of your bankruptcy plan.

 Tracy will send you a letter in the mail letting you know when your court date is.
-This is called a “Meeting of Creditors,” and it’s when Tracy goes with you to meet with a judge.
+This is called a “Meeting of Creditors,” which is currently being done via Zoom or phone call.